Rufski/Rufski.github.io/_posts/2020-06-19-PMU-2-scraping.md

 - whether the horse ends up running the race (some horses are scheduled to run but end up not running)
 - the horse's finishing position

-I added to these informations more info about the race itself:
+I added to these informations more info *about the race*:
 - the race category (see below)
 - the race subcategory (see below)
 - the race's name